KIHALAya/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a 0x01-variables_if_else_while project readme file
+ This is 0x01-variables_if_else_while project readme file